vmsmith/vmsmith.github.io/content/blog/251201-origins-of-moneypenny.md

 draft: false
 category: "meta-systems"
 tags: [""]
-summary: "The motivation to create personal Moneypenny"
+summary: "The motivation to create personal Moneypenny and how I'm proceeding"
 ---

 The original Moneypenny was meant to be an AI executive assistant to help manage the large amount of information associated with Cletho development.
 As I thought about how I might go about developing an AI EA, I thought that it might be good to develop a personal Moneypenny to help me manage my own life and the my goals and objectives within it.
 In doing so, I would also learn a lot of things that might be transferable to CTL Moneypenny and Cletho.